-- Form DFA-FS-24 is used and mailed to the AG. - A telephone interview is required unless the client requests a face-to-face interview.
-When the DFA-FS-24 is received, the Worker schedules the interview based on the client's choice of interview methods.
-When the client chooses a telephone interview but no telephone number is available, or the client can not be reached in a reasonable amount of time, a face-to-face interview must be scheduled.
-When the DFA-FS-24 is not submitted, but the client contacts the Department for redetermination, either the DFA-FS-24 or the OFS-2 and DFA-RR-1 may be used.
-The client is not required to complete both redetermination forms.
+- Form DFA-FS-24 is used and mailed to the AG. - No face-to-face interview is required when a telephone interview is conducted.
+When the client requests a face-to-face interview, it must be granted.
+When the DFA-FS-24 is received, the Worker will schedule the interview based on the client's choice of interview methods.
+When no telephone number is available, an office appointment must be scheduled.
+When no DFA-FS-24 is submitted, but the client contacts the Department for redetermination, either the DFA-FS-24 or the OFS-2 and DFA-RR-1 may be used.
+The client must not be required to complete both redetermination forms.

-RAPIDS automatically mails the DFA-FS-24 in the 23rd month.
-It must be returned by the 1st business day of the 24th month.
+The data system automatically mails the DFA-FS-24 to the 24-month AG's.
+The form is mailed by the 25th day of the 23rd month of the certification period.
+It must be returned by the 10th day of the 24th month of the certification period.
 The redetermination must be processed within the same timeframes used for a 6-month redetermination.
 Changes reported on the DFA-FS-24 are treated as changes reported during the completion of a redetermination.